FollowTheProcess/spok/docs/src/cli.md

 The `--fmt` flag is used to format the spokfile.
 Spok comes equipped with an (albeit basic) formatter that parses the spokfile and then dumps it back in place with the desired formatting, simple really!

-!!! note
+!!! warning

     Because the spokfile has to be parsed before formatting, it's not possible to format a spokfile that contains syntax errors.

 ## `--force`

-If you've read the [syntax guide](syntax.md) you'll know that Spok calculates the state of the task dependency graph by hashing the contents of all the declared files in your task definition.
+If you've read the [user guide](user_guide.md) you'll know that Spok calculates the state of the task dependency graph by hashing the contents of all the declared files in your task definition.
 This avoids unnecessary work by only running tasks who's dependencies have changed.

 However, sometimes you want to force a task to run regardless of whether it's dependencies have changed or not.
 This is where the `--force` flag comes in.